 The Postgraduate Certificate in Education (M) 14+ is a teacher education course for graduates who wish to teach in the Further Education and Skills sector of education; for example in adult and community education, further education, sixth form colleges, the prison and probation services, pre-employment training and work-based learning.

 This sector offers opportunities to work with further education learners who range in age from 14 years old to adult.
 These students come from different backgrounds and experiences and may enter further education from local schools, the community, industry or local businesses.

 In addition to working in FE colleges, sixth form colleges and schools there are significant opportunities to work in a range of other educational sectors.
 The work-based learning sector ensures people are ready for work and have the latest skills.
 It includes working with apprentices, young people who are not yet ‘job ready’, and employed adults who need to update their skills.
 Job opportunities in this sector are often with training providers in the private sector, but can also be within the work-based learning units in colleges.

 The adult and community learning sector delivers a range of community-based courses, including practical and creative, basic skills, language and computer courses.
 The justice sector involves working in prisons and youth offender institutions teaching basic skills.
 Some offender institutions offer vocational preparation courses.
 Much of this work is sub-contracted out to local FE colleges who then provide relevant staff.

-PGCE M 14+ holders can also use the qualification to enter a range of other careers, and for some of these roles, both relevant experience and/or further postgraduate study may be required.
+PGCE M 14+ holders can also use the qualification as a stepping-stone into a range of other careers.
+For some of these roles, relevant experience and/or further postgraduate study may be required.
 Some of these careers include:

 The fees for a student's course of study will be set for the normal duration of that course subject only to inflationary increases – measured by the Consumer Price Index (CPI) recorded in March each year to take effect for subsequent start dates.